ksco/rvld/README.md

 # Hello, World.
 ```

 rvld is only about 2000 lines of Go code and has no external dependencies other than the standard library.
-Based on this project, PLCT Lab launched an open course "Implementing a Linker from Scratch".
+Based on this project, PLCT Lab launched an open course [Implementing a Linker from Scratch](https://ksco.cc/rvld).
 The course is in Chinese.

 ## Note